-Techniques for Improving Print Quality of Drop on Demand Inkjets for Barcode and QR Code Printing
+Techniques for Improving Print Quality of DOD (Drop on Demand) Inkjets for Barcode and QR Code Printing

-The end user (customer) application will always drive the business so with the many variables discussed the substrate and image to print are often times dictated with the job so adjustments in choosing the proper print line (transport), ink, settings, speed all come after the fact and no one job is like another but with the right ink, a consistent product transport, clean print area, and a trained digital print operator Drop On Demand Inkjet Printing is the best way to provide high speed variable printing.
+DoD inkjet print quality is dependant on many variables.
+The end user application will always drive the business so with the many variables discussed the substrate and image to print are often times dictated with the job so adjustments in choosing the proper print line (transport), ink, settings, speed all come after the fact and no one job is like another but with the right ink, a consistent product transport, clean print area, and a trained digital print operator Drop On Demand Inkjet Printing is the best way to provide high speed variable printing.

 To produce the best print quality with DOD Printers the print head mechanical alignment and placement in relation to the substrate to be printed must be consistent and true.
 The print head should be 1-2mm from the substrate and should never touch the substrate.
 The quality of the transport is critical in delivering repeatable performance.
 In addition to the mechanical requirements other considerations such as file quality, fine settings within the printer software, ink compatibility, substrate, and curing all play a role as well.